Criteria for entropic curvature on graph spaces: Main results for any graph space

 For example on the discrete hypercube $\{0,1\}^n$ equipped with the counting measure, one has for any $z\in\{0,1\}^n$, $\overline r(z)\geq 4/n=r_1(z)$.
 We know from \cite{Sam21} that this lower-bound $4/n$ on the $T_{\overline c}$-entropic curvature is asymptotically optimal in $n$.
 Indeed, one may recover the optimal $T_2$-transport entropy inequality for the standard Gaussian measure on $\R$ from the transport entropy inequality with cost $T_{\overline{c}}$ derived from this entropic lower bound (see \cite[Lemma 4.1]{Sam21}). \end{enumerate}

-As a consequence of Theorem 2.1 of \cite{Sam21}, a first straight forward application of Theorem \ref{thmprinc} and Theorem \ref{thmprincbis} is the following curved Prékopa-Leindler type of inequality on discrete spaces. \begin{theorem} Let $(\mathcal{X},d,m,L)$ be a graph space.
+As a consequence of Theorem 2.1 of \cite{Sam21}, a first straight forward application of Theorem \ref{thmprinc} and Theorem \ref{thmprincbis} is the following curved Prékopa-Leindler type of inequality on discrete spaces.
+This functional inequality can be interpreted as the dual functional expression of the displacement convexity property \eqref{deplacebis}. \begin{theorem} Let $(\mathcal{X},d,m,L)$ be a graph space.
 Given a family of cost functions $c=(c_t)_{t\in (0,1)}$, $c_t:\N\to \R$, assume that the $T_c$-entropic curvature $\kappa_c$ of the discrete space $(\X,d,m,L)$ is bounded from below, $\kappa_c>-\infty$.
 If $f,g,h$ are real functions on $\mathcal{X}$ satisfying for all $x,y\in \X$,

 then

 \end{theorem} According to Theorem \ref{thmprinc}, this result applies replacing $\kappa_{c}$ by $r=-2\log K$, and with $c_t(d)=d(d-1), d\in \N$ for any $t\in(0,1)$.
 Let us note that $\kappa_{c}$ does not need to be positive.
 According to Theorem \ref{thmprincbis}, it also applies if $r(z)> 0$ for all $z\in \X$ replacing $\kappa_{c}$ by $\overline{r}$ and with the family of cost functions $\overline{c}=(\overline{c}_t)_{t\in (0,1)}$ given by \eqref{defcout2}.